 As technology advances, we have new and improved ways of dealing with various problems.
 One example would be the use of high-resolution cameras in traffic.
 They can be placed on congestion points for the purpose of traffic reports (so commuters would know which places to avoid on their way to work).

-Also we can monitor car flows for making a decision about the development of future roads, use them for quick reactions in case of accidents or similar problems.
-This tasks are a lot easier if cameras have high resolution.
-But with that improvement often we have a picture so clean that we can read license plates of the cars passing by.
+Also, we can monitor car flows for making a decision about the development of future roads, and use them for quick reactions in case of accidents or similar problems.
+These tasks are a lot easier if cameras have high resolution.
+But with that improvement, often we have a picture so clean that we can read license plates of the cars passing by.

 Our task was to perform the detection and concealment of such readable license plates.

 Besides running from police, one couldn’t think of a good reason for concealing license plate number.
 Well, that was maybe the case, but lately, there has been a lot of concern regarding the private data of individuals.